Technology-for-the-Poorest-Billion/2024-ideabatic-beam/proposal/feedback1605.md

 - A lot of what was in the contingencies should have been put in the actual proposal, where the contingencies should focus on what to do if those cases occurred.
 - Surveys -- use "human-centred design", or similar.
 - Back up claims with references for final report.
 Might be worth asking Kitty where she got the data in her slideshow.
+- Be more explicit of primary and secondary objectives
+- Make sure that if a group were to continue our work,  it is documented clearly and concisely whilst being easy to understand.